Student Affairs Office

 - Help students make choices, fully explain consequences of alternative decisions and give students the freedom of choice,

 - Devote time to the discussion of educational and vocational goals on the basis of individual aspirations and qualifications,

 - Assist students in course selection, process registration forms and inform them of important procedures and dates for registration, add/drop and withdrawal, and

 - Availability-students have the right to expect advisors to post their office hours, be available during those hours, and arrange meeting times that might better suit a student’s schedule.

 - Keep the advisor informed of academic progress and consult with them early and often if difficulties or problems arise,

 - Always attend scheduled appointments with advisors.
-If a conflict rises, contact the faculty/staff member prior to the meeting time,
+If a conflict arises, contact the faculty/staff member prior to the meeting time,

-- Consult with advisor before making ANY course or program changes, such as add/drop, major change or withdrawals, since this could affect financial aid,
+- Consult with an advisor before making ANY course or program changes, such as add/drop, major change, or withdrawals, since this could affect financial aid,

 - Check email for messages from advisors, and

-- Always see advisor before registering for classes.
+- Always see an advisor before registering for classes.